vovaspace/brandi/docs/getting-started/installation.md

 ## Production

 By default, Brandi will be in development mode.
-The development mode includes warnings about common mistakes.
+The development mode includes warnings about common mistakes and `capture()/resotre()` `Container` methods.

 Don't forget to set `process.env.NODE_ENV` to `production` when deploying your application.